roquatorus/BinPrint/README.md

 ###  Benefits ###
   - You can easily print any datagram that is easy to read because leading zeros are never omitted
-  - You can choose between functions with indentation feature or without and with or without new line which makes formatting much easier.
+  - You can choose between functions with indentation feature or without and with or without new line which makes formatting much easier
   - You can also use the general function print(ARGs) to define printing parameters
   - An additional function of printing leading zeros is included to greatly simplify the formatting of integers in the printout